 - Yemen is currently facing the world’s worst humanitarian crisis.

-- About 20 million people are in need of food.
+- About 20 million people require food.
 Almost 240, 000 people are facing “catastrophic levels of hunger”.

-- Approximately, 20 million people don’t have access to healthcare and 18 million people don’t have access to clean water and sanitation.
+- Approximately, 20 million people don’t have access to healthcare as the country’s healthcare facilities are damaged due to the war and 18 million people don’t have access to clean water and sanitation.

-- As a consequence, Yemen was faced with the largest cholera outbreak ever recorded.
+- Consequently, Yemen was faced with the largest cholera outbreak ever recorded.

 - The cholera outbreak resulted in more than 1.49 million suspected cases and 2,960 deaths since April 2017.